Reduce your risk of hurricane damage

 - Make copies of all important documents (passport, driver's license, birth certificate, financial documentation, auto registration and license, property deeds, will, etc.) and keep copies with an out-of-area contact.

-- Create a home inventory on your smartphone or iPad with the easy-to-use ® app.
+- Create a home inventory on your smartphone or iPad.
 This will be helpful in identifying missing or damaged items and will make filing your insurance claim much easier if necessary.

 - Unplug household electronics and switch off circuit breakers to prevent damage from power surges.